HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 * 42.8% of responses are served with both headers (as noted above, in this case, the `ETag` header takes precedence).
 * 21.4% of responses include neither a `Last-Modified` or `ETag` header.

-**Placeholder for Figure 4: Adoption of validating freshness via Last-Modified and ETag headers.**
+{# Figure 4: Adoption of validating freshness via Last-Modified and ETag headers. #}

 {{ figure_markup(
   image="3_last_modified_and_etag.png",